sarahgarson/hackathon-todo-list/README.md

 In order to run the app, a user would need to register and then login with a username and password.
 This would mean it is completely browser based and does not need to be installed on a computer.
 Anyone with access to a browser would be able to run it.

-Contributers: Sarah Garson and Zachary Premack
+Contributors: Sarah Garson and Zachary Premack